smlx/piv-agent/docs/content/en/docs/setup.md

 ### Add cryptographic key stored in hardware as a GPG signing subkey

-{{% alert title="Note" %}}
+> [!NOTE]
-There is a [bug](https://dev.gnupg.org/T5555) in current versions of GnuPG which doesn't allow ECDSA keys to be added as signing subkeys.
+> There is a [bug](https://dev.gnupg.org/T5555) in current versions of GnuPG which doesn't allow ECDSA keys to be added as signing subkeys.
-This is unfortunate since signing is much more useful than decryption.
+> This is unfortunate since signing is much more useful than decryption.

-Until this is fixed upstream, [here is a Docker image](https://github.com/smlx/gnupg-piv-agent) containing a patched version of `gpg` which will add ECDSA keys as signing subkeys.
+>
-{{% /alert %}}
+> Until this is fixed upstream, [here is a Docker image](https://github.com/smlx/gnupg-piv-agent) containing a patched version of `gpg` which will add ECDSA keys as signing subkeys.

 Adding a `piv-agent` OpenPGP key as a signing subkey of an existing OpenPGP key is a convenient way to integrate a hardware security device with your existing `gpg` workflow.
 This allows you to do things like sign `git` commits using your Yubikey, while keeping the same OpenPGP key ID.